--Frankie Laine sings "Cry of the Wild Goose" and "That Lucky Old Sun."

 --Audience bows: the University of Kansas Basketball Team with Coach Phog Allen.

---Sigmund Romberg (composer)
+--Sigmund Romberg (composer) is interviewed by Ed Sullivan.

 --Sarah Vaughan sings "Fool's Paradise" & "Mean To Me"